nazar/charbit/source/_posts/mvp-for-stakeholders-project-managers-and-architects.md

 1. Any work undertaken (i.e. cutting code, research, bug fixes, etc) ***must*** have a corresponding story or issue in the tracker.
 This discipline must also be extended to the Developer where any code changes to the product must reference a story, no matter how trivial that change is.

-1. Avoid using email for any technical discussions, especially if these discussion are related to software features.
+1. Avoid using email for any technical discussions, especially if these discussions are related to software features.
 Instead use the project management tool for ***all*** discussions using the commenting feature.
-Current email clients make it difficult to find technical details in an ocean of email; these are much easier to find if all discussions were recorded against specific stories (which in turn are referenced
+Current email clients make it difficult to find previously discussed technical details in an ocean of email; these are much easier to find if all discussions were recorded against specific stories (which in turn are referenced in all code changes during commits).
- in all code changes during commits). _Train the Stakeholder to do this early in the development process_.
+ _Train the Stakeholder to do this early in the development process_.

 1. Keep the Stakeholder informed on a ***daily*** basis.
 If you've chosen your project management tool wisely (i.e. not Microsoft Project) then the Stakeholder will have a real-time view of the development process.